 The Rev. Dr. L. Roger Owens is a graduate of Duke University (where he was awarded a Lilly Fellowship for the Formation of a Learned Clergy), Duke Divinity School, and Anderson University in Indiana.
 Owens is an ordained Elder in the North Carolina Annual Conference of the United Methodist Church.
 In North Carolina he served both urban and rural churches for eight years as co-pastor with his wife, the Rev. Ginger Thomas, before coming to PTS.
-His books include A New Day in the City: Urban Church Revival (with Donna Claycomb Sokol); What We Need Is Here: Practicing the Heart of Christian Spirituality; Pastoral Work: Engagements with the Vision of Eugene Peterson (edited with Jason Byassees); Abba, Give Me a Word: The Path of Spiritual Direction; Wendell Berry and Religion: Heaven's Earthly Life (edited with Joel Shuman); and The Shape of Participation: A Theology of Church Practices, which was called "this decades best work in ecclesiology" by The Christian Century.
+His books include Pastoral Work: Engagements with the Vision of Eugene Peterson (edited with Jason Byassees), Abba, Give Me a Word: The Path of Spiritual Direction, Wendell Berry and Religion: Heaven's Earthly Life (edited with Joel Shuman) and The Shape of Participation: A Theology of Church Practices, which was called "this decades best work in ecclesiology" by The Christian Century.
 Owens serves on the faculty for the Upper Room's Academy for Spiritual Formation, where he lectures on postmodern spirituality and traditions of Christian spirituality.

 This sermon was preached at Pittsburgh Theological Seminary April 3, 2013.
-Listen to it online: www.pts.edu/Pentecost17.
+Listen to it online: www.pts.edu/Pentecost16.